nfdi4cat/pid4cat-model/docs/overview.md

 The handle-suffix part has to fulfill different roles in pid4cat handles.
 First, it should allow the minting of PIDs by different institutions.
-This requires that a part of the PID suffix is used as identifier for an organization using a sub-PID-namespace.
+This requires that a part of the PID suffix is used as an identifier for an organization using a sub-PID-namespace.
-Second, the suffix must contain an identifier part the makes it unique in each sub-PID-namespace.
+Second, the suffix must contain an identifier part that makes it unique in each sub-PID-namespace.
-Third, the suffix should make pid4cat handles easily distinguishable from other handles (for humans) [ref?].
+Third, the suffix should make pid4cat handles easily distinguishable from other handles (for humans) [ref?
+TODO].

 The following scheme was selected for pid4cat handles: